dportik/dadi_pipeline/Two_Populations/README.md

 22. +Founder event with symmetric migration and population two exponential growth.
 23. +Founder event with asymmetric migration and population two exponential growth.
 24. +Founder event with no migration and population two exponential growth.
+25. +Split into two populations, early unidirectional discrete admixture event, no migration.
+26. +Split into two populations, late unidirectional discrete admixture event, no migration.
+27. +Split into two populations, two epochs with unidirectional discrete admixture event in the second, no migration.
+28. +Split into two populations, three epochs with unidirectional discrete admixture event in the second, no migration.
+29. +Founder event with no migration and late unidirectional discrete admixture event.

 A new graphics file with the visual representation has been provided.
 The example file and all associated outputs have been updated to include results from the new models.